avidcyclist/prize_picks_practice/README.md

 The project is organized into the following folders:

-- **scripts/**: Contains Python scripts used for data generation and analysis.
-- **notebooks/**: Contains Jupyter notebooks for interactive data analysis and visualization.
+- **notebooks/**: Contains Jupyter notebooks for data generation, interactive data analysis, and visualization.
 - **data/**: Contains the generated mock data in CSV format.

-### scripts/

-- `generate_mock_data.py`: Script to generate mock betting data and calculate payouts, profits, and net profits.
-- `analyze_data.py`: Script to analyze the generated data and provide insights into betting strategies.

 ### notebooks/

-- `data_analysis.ipynb`: Jupyter notebook for interactive data analysis and visualization.
+- `new_notebook.ipynb`: Jupyter notebook for generating mock betting data, calculating payouts, profits, and net profits, and performing interactive data analysis.
-- `strategy_evaluation.ipynb`: Jupyter notebook to evaluate the effectiveness of different betting strategies.

 ### data/